island-is/island.is/README.md

 Once you do a `yarn install`/`npm install`, a postinstall script will generate all the schemas and types for the whole project.
 It takes around ~30sec to generate all schemas, definitions types and open api schemas.

-If you are only focusing on one project (e.g. the api) you can opt-out for others projects to generate their respective files with using an environnement variable into your .env file e.g. `EXCLUDES_SCHEMAS=air-discount-scheme-api,gjafakort-api,skilavottord-ws`.

 The normal development process stays the same, `e.g. yarn start api` will keep generating on the fly the schemas files.
 However, if you need to generate all the schemas files manually, you can do it with `yarn schemas --all`.
+Besides you can generate schemas, project by project with the following `yarn nx run <project>:init-schema`

 ### Generate schema and client types